 S1.
 Using “network knowledge” to refine the identification of genes involved in complex phenotypes (GWAS).
 GWAS is a potentially powerful approach to identify genes underlying traits.
 However, GWAS studies across animals and plants have failed to uncover genes underlying complex traits, referred to as ‘missing heritability” (2).
 Several features contribute to this problem.

 One problem that limits the power of GWAS to identify genes underlying complex traits is that the set of SNPs is usually much larger than the set of ecotypes examined, leading to ambiguity in the possible causes of ecotypic differences.
-In Arabidopsis, for example, there are >250K SNPs that are commonly used (3), yet most GWAS studies measure traits on under 100 ecotypes.
-In our study, where we measured traits involved in systemic N-signaling and NUE, we examined 80 ecotypes – due to the laborious nature of the phenotypic measurements.
+In Arabidopsis, for example, there are >250K SNPs that are commonly used (3), yet most GWAS studies measure traits on at most hundreds of ecotypes.
+In our study, where we measured traits involved in systemic N-signaling and NUE, we examined 80 ecotypes – due to the laborious nature of the phenotypic measurements using the split-root system.
 However, even if we could examine traits in thousands of ecotypes, there would still be a large discrepancy with the number of SNPs.
 One approach we will explore to reduce this discrepancy is to refine our SNP search space using “network knowledge”, as described below.

 A second problem is that for some ecotypes, the phenotype of interest may be weakly supported (low heritability).
 For example, the level of the phenotype may differ widely in different individuals within the same population (e.g. large variation).
 So the effective number of ecotypes is further reduced.
 Because GWAS methods were initially developed for humans, the problem of variation within genetically identical individuals within an ecotype population is a problem present in all model systems.
 We propose to address this issue in this supplement.